 This syrup is the product of maple sap harvested at the end of the sugaring-off season.
 Its flavour, more pronounced than any of the previously listed syrups, is rich and distinctive.

-When maple syrup is used as a white or brown sugar alternative, caterers should use a one-for-one substitution and reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by about 60ml.
+When maple syrup is used as a white or brown sugar alternative, caterers should use a one-for-one substitution and reduce the number of liquid ingredients in the recipe (water, milk, juice) by about 60ml.
 Maple syrup can also serve as a one-to-one substitute for liquid sweeteners, such as honey and treacle.